JCCyC/hdbdos-16k/README-16K.txt

 - All CoCo 3 tokens are recognized, so a CoCo 3 BASIC program will not be garbled upon loading
 - 51x24 and 64x24 text modes in PMODE 4, switchable with WIDTH command
+  - PRINT@ works as expected, with the maximum position being 1223 in 51x24 mode and 1535 in 64x24 mode
+  - The charset defined in ROM is ISO-8859-15, although it`s possible to redefine it with HSET MEM COPY and HPOINT(5) (see below)
 - LOCATE works as expected
   - Works in the 32x16 screen too, unlike the CoCo 3
 - Support for BUTTON function including 2nd joystick button (requires internal